 Kidney legislation before Congress

-This bill, introduced in October 2015 by Rep. Kevin Cramer (D-ND), would prohibit insurance companies from discriminating against individuals with end-stage renal disease (ESRD) on dialysis by requiring that insurance companies accept health insurance premium payments directly from charitable organizations like AKF.
-Currently, the Centers for Medicare and Medicaid Services (CMS) requires insurance companies to accept payments directly from the Ryan White HIV/AIDS on behalf of patients with HIV/AIDS, but CMS does not require insurance companies to accept payments directly from other organizations on behalf of individuals with other serious medical conditions.
-Without a specific requirement from CMS, some insurance companies are now choosing to refuse the direct health insurance premium payments from us and other organizations, which is discrimination against individuals with other medical conditions.
-The Access to Marketplace Insurance Act would require that insurance companies accept premium payments directly from organizations like AKF, which makes payments to health insurance companies on behalf of low-income and financially struggling dialysis patients.
-If enacted, the bill would stop the current discrimination.
+This bill, introduced in October 2017 by Rep. Kevin Cramer (D-ND), would prohibit insurance companies from discriminating against low-income individuals with end-stage renal disease (ESRD) on dialysis by requiring that they accept health insurance premium payments directly from charitable organizations like AKF.
+Currently, the Centers for Medicare and Medicaid Services (CMS) requires insurance companies to accept payments directly from the Ryan White HIV/AIDS on behalf of patients with HIV/AIDS, but there is no such requirement for insurers to accept payments from charitable organizations for other serious medical conditions.
+Without a specific requirement from CMS, some insurance companies are choosing to refuse the direct health insurance premium payments from us and other organizations, jeopardizing the access of many chronically ill, low-income people to needed health insurance.
+If enacted, the Access to Marketplace Insurance Act would stop this discriminatory practice.
 Contact your representative to urge him or her to support this important legislation.

 In September 2015 the Office of Civil Rights at the Department of Health and Human Services (HHS) released a notice of proposed rulemaking entitled Nondiscrimination in Health Programs and Activities.
 The rule explains how HHS would implement Section 1557 of the Affordable Care Act (ACA), which prohibits the discrimination on the basis of race, color, national origin, sex, age or disability in certain health programs and activities.
 We commented on the proposed rule and explained the discrimination that dialysis patients face by some insurance companies accepting third-party payments by the Ryan White HIV/AIDS program on behalf of people with HIV or AIDS, but rejecting third-party payments by AKF on behalf of people with ESRD on dialysis.